vhbit/capnproto-rust/_posts/2014-06-01-libserialize-traits.md

 perhaps through the `Encoder` and `Decoder` traits or something similar.
 This would preserve some of the advantages of both approaches, but would likely add considerable complexity.

-The main problem with both of these hybrid approaches is that they add an encode/decode step, thus negating a major selling point of Cap'n Proto.